rogerbinns/apsm/README.rst

   }

 With this file, APSM will update each syncthing you run against.
-They do not have to all be done at the same time.
+They do not have to all be online or done at the same time.

 * Updates device list and names
 * Adds or removes folders